rockstartraders/pse-cli/README.md

 <br>

-## Requirement
+## Requirements
-- This will only work for Python version 3+
+- This will only work for Python version 3+ (make sure you have it installed).
+- Then Pleae Install the module.sh with sudo privilege.

 <br>